Logo-stateuniv

 Applicants who have been homeschooled must, in addition to the normal freshmen applicant requirements, submit the curriculum that was followed, including but not limited to readings and descriptions of courses, and a statement outlining the homeschooling philosophy.
 Applicants may be contacted for further information after the initial application materials have been reviewed.

-American University offers the early decision application option for freshmen applicants who have chosen the university as their top school.
-Applicants, however, must agree to attend American University if they are accepted and must have their completed application materials sent to the school by mid-November.
+In addition, there is an early decision application option for freshmen applicants who have chosen the university as their top school.
+Applicants, however, must agree to attend if they are accepted and must have their completed application materials sent to the school by mid-November.
 Acceptance letters, including financial aid and scholarships offered, are generally sent out at the end of December.

 All other applicants must turn in their applications and supporting materials by mid-January for the fall semester and by the beginning of October for the spring semester.